jakob-bagterp/browserist/README.md

 driver.quit()
 ```

-Browserist does the same with less and cleaner code, yet with higher stability and without explicit/implicit waits:
+Browserist does the same with less and cleaner code, yet also with increased stability and without explicit/implicit waits:

 ```python
 from browserist import Browser